 What is Kief Butter?

 Before you go dumping your grinder’s kief collector onto a stick of butter, know this: Kief, in its raw form, will not get you high.
-Like all cannabis, kief must be “decarboxylated” or “decarbed” before it is ready for consumption – This means weed needs to be exposed to high heat over a period of time before the THC within becomes “activated” (which is actually the THCA turning into THC; check out our linked article for more details).
+Like all cannabis, kief must be “decarboxylated” or “decarbed” before it is ready for consumption — this means weed needs to be exposed to high heat over a period of time before the THC within becomes “activated” (which is actually the

 How Do I Decarb Kief?